bcgov/GDX-Analytics-Drupal-Snowplow/README.md

 ## Project Status

-  This project is currently under development.
+This project is currently under development and actively supported by the GDX Analytics Team.

 ## Relevant Repositories
 [GDX-Analytics/](https://github.com/bcgov/GDX-Analytics/)